spabolu/Revelry/README.md

 npx expo start # to start the Expo simulator
 ```

-Make sure to install `Expo Go` from App Store or Play Store running on a physical device.
+Make sure to install `Expo Go` from App Store or Play Store if running on a physical device.

 ### Features